dr-jam/GameplayProgramming/GameProject.md

 The following are the main roles and their basic descriptions

+### Producer

+The producer coordinates the technical dependencies and basic team logistics.
+Responsibilities include but are not limited to creating a dependency chart for the significant development tasks for the game, coordinating team meetings, working with the other roles to integrate their work into the main project, deciding on the Git-based workflow (i.e. how everyone's work gets combined into release branches without breaking the project), and organizing the final presentation.

+While this role has fewer direct programming responsibilities, it requires understanding all parts of the development process.
+When performed well, the producer multiplies the effort of the entire team, which results in a better game project.

 ### User Interface

 In this role, you are responsible for the user interface elements of the game.
 This typically includes the contents of the heads up display or HUD.
 This traditionally comprises gameplay status information such as player character health, score, resources like magic points or gold,  and time-keepers.
 This is also responsible for the menu and credit screens.
 You are responsible for documenting the various UI elements you implement and how they interact with the changing state of the game.